Napoli Piazza Amedeo station

-Napoli Piazza Amedeo is an underground rail station on the Villa Literno line in Naples, Italy.

-The station went into service September 20, 1925, with the activation of the railway from Naples to Pozzuoli Solfatara (the so-called "underground").
+Napoli Piazza Amedeo is an underground railway station that serves Line 2 on the Naples metropolitan railway service.
+It went into service September 20, 1925, with the activation of the metropolitan service from Naples to Pozzuoli Solfatara (the so-called "Metropolitana FS").
+It is overlooked by Vomero Hill and the entrance to the station found in Piazza Amedeo with a long tunnel leading to the platforms.